Skip to Content

 3. any authorized fees charged to the student or other debt owed to the university.

-2. Notice of Financial Obligations – The university will give due notice to students failing to meet their financial obligations by email to the Texas State student email account, campus mail, or standard U. S. Postal Service.
+2. Notice of Financial Obligations – The university will give due notice to students failing to meet their financial obligations by email to the Texas State student email account, personal email, or standard U. S. Postal Service.

 Student Business Services will utilize standard university publications (such as the university website) to advise students of the consequences for non-payment of fees or for failure to clear a returned check or other debts.